itsamrit/itsamrit/README.md

 Run npm install even after npm is auto installed in node container otherwise concurrency issue while npm run It doesnt run even if u use microsoft devcontainer environment & dont do npm install after the auto npm install.

+If npm installtion or any installtion is stuck or doing samething at some point without resulting a error, it is internet problem even if it is 1mb/sec